nishihere19/nishihere19/README.md

 ## About me!:tada:
 - 🔭 I’m currently a junior at NIT Trichy!.
-- 👯 Reach me out to collaborate on any computer-science projects :sparkles:
+- 👯 Reach out to me for collaborating on any computer-science projects :sparkles:
-- 🧑‍⚖️ A developer at Delta Force, NIT Trichy.
+- 🧑‍⚖️ I'm a developer at Delta Force, NIT Trichy.
+- 🚀 Check out more about me <a href="https://bit.ly/nishihere19">here</a>
  </p>

 ## 	:email:Find me on: